twyststar/Hi_Coo/planning.md

 ## Validations

 - [x]  _Haiku must validate at 5-7-5_
-  * This is validating that lines one and three are 4-6, and line two is 6-8, due to missing/extra syllables in the api results.
+  ~~* This is validating that lines one and three are 4-6, and line two is 6-8, due to missing/extra syllables in the api results.~~ * Fixed validation issue by removing api and using ruby-rhymes gem.

 - [x]  _Comments/discussion on haiku can be plain language, validate for length_

+    * These validations also cover presence of, as an empty field has no syllables.

+- [x] _Validate uniqueness of user_name on profiles_

 ## Authentication